 Many people with BPD who do find themselves in a relationship find that the relationship becomes abusive, both emotionally or physically.

 They often distrust other people and portray themselves as desperate and intense in front of others.
-They often fear being rejected by other people, which becomes more likely as they suck the oxygen from the relationship.
+They often have an intense fear of being rejected by other people, which becomes more likely as they suck the oxygen from their unstable relationships.

 5. Chronic Anxiety

 Up to 40 percent of Americans say that they suffer from anxiety.
 However, the symptoms are often more severe for people with BPD.

 For them, anxiety affects everything from their relationship with other people to carrying out the smallest of tasks.

 As a result, chronic anxiety can frequently express itself through extreme impulsive behavior, such as screaming or outbursts.